Japan vows "concrete" steps to cut Iran oil reliance

 "On the other hand, we need some time in non-crude oil related areas, so I asked the Secretary to take Japan's situation into consideration."

-The Obama administration will be consulting with its various allies on the most effective way to enforce the sanctions, including significantly reducing Iranian crude imports, a U.S. official said.

 Cutting Iranian crude imports would not be without risks for Japan.
-It relies on imports for its energy needs and has to import more fuel to make up for waning use of nuclear power following last year's nuclear power plant disaster in Fukushima.
+The country relies on imports for its energy needs and has to import more fuel to make up for waning use of nuclear power following last year's nuclear disaster in Fukushima.

-"It would cause immense damage if they were cut to zero," Azumi said in a news conference, referring to Japan's Iranian oil imports.

 Anxiety over Iran's nuclear program, which it says is not for military use, could also push up oil prices and harm the global economy.

-Indeed, Japan's Prime Minister Yoshihiko Noda voiced concern to Geithner about the potential impact of the U.S. sanctions on Japan and the world economy.
+Indeed, Japan Prime Minister Yoshihiko Noda voiced concern to Geithner about the potential impact of the U.S. sanctions on Japan and the world economy.

-Japanese Chief Cabinet Secretary Osamu Fujimura, the government's top spokesman, later tried to soften Azumi's pledge to reduce Iranian oil imports, saying it was one of many options under consideration.

-President Barack Obama authorised a law on December 31 imposing sanctions on financial institutions that deal with Iran's central bank, the country's main clearing house for oil payments.
+President Barack Obama authorized a law on December 31 imposing sanctions on financial institutions that deal with Iran's central bank, the country's main clearing house for oil payments.

-However, sources at two major Japanese oil refiners using Iranian crude said they had not been approached by the government.
+However, sources at two major Japanese oil refiners that buy Iranian crude said they had not yet been approached by the government.

 Azumi didn't elaborate on what he meant by "non-crude oil related areas," but one potential issue is its repeated intervention to weaken the yen to boost exports.